EternityForest/KaithemAutomation/help.md

 The previous state of the machine.
 May be the same as the current state if re-entry occurs.
 The initial value is None before any transitions have occured.

 ### kaithem.time

+#### kaithem.time.lantime()

+####

+Return a number of seconds since the epoch like time.time, except this function automatically syncs across all kaithem instances across the local network.

+The intended application here is when you want to keep machines in relative sync but aren't as concerned with absolute time, or when you have a machine on the LAN with a GPS reciever and want to sync to that.

+This function only works on python 3.3+ only, and requires netifaces.
+If these conditions are not met, it is equivalent to time.time().
+Similar to plain NTP, it provides no security beyond that of your wifi router.

+Specifically, it uses MDNS to find an NTP server, choosing the first one when sorted asciibetically.
+Kaithem has an embedded NTP server on a random port, which has the MDNS service name "ntp5500\_123456789-kaithem" where 5500 is the ntpserver-priority from the config file, and 123456799 is the boot time in microseconds, or a random value.

+If you want to sync to a specific dedicated NTP server, it is suggested that you simply advertise that server using the same naming convention and a lower priority.

 #### kaithem.time.uptime()